cunla/qurt/README.md

  - User: user
  - Password:qurt123

-The password can be changed using the by:
+The password can be changed by:
  - Changing WebSecurityConfig class
  - Write the password encoded in base64 in file curtpassword